Hauh4444/WIS-Accuracy-Data-Analytics/README.md

 - **Two-Step Database Loading**:
   - Primary: Job Number input for automatic database path resolution (`C:\WISDOM\JOBS\{job_number}\11355\{job_number}.MDB`)
   - Fallback: Manual file browser for custom database selection
+- **Historical Inventory Stats**: Ability to load and view statistics from previous inventories for the same store
+- **Season-to-Date Analytics**: Aggregated season statistics calculated from all inventories completed during the current season
+- **Conditional Availability**: Historical and season stats are available only when local data has been saved for the relevant inventory or inventories
 - **Store Data Integration**: Automatic loading of store information (name, address, inventory datetime) from WISE database
 - **Employee Hours Input**: Interactive interface for entering employee work hours with UPH calculations
-- **Team Zone Analytics**: Comprehensive team and zone-based discrepancy analysis
+- **Zone Analytics**: Comprehensive zone and zone-based discrepancy analysis
-- **Professional Reports**: Three integrated reports (Employee, Team, Discrepancy) rendered as PDF with store headers and opened in browser for printing
+- **Professional Reports**: Three integrated reports (Employee, zone, Discrepancy) rendered as PDF with store headers and opened in browser for printing
 - **Qt6 GUI**: Clean, professional interface for data input and report generation
-- **Professional Test Suite**: 194+ comprehensive test cases with senior engineer quality standards
 - **Data Models**: Comprehensive database table models for WISE Info, UPH, Details, Zone, Tag, and TagRange tables

 ## Installation